 We measure employer satisfaction using VEAC surveys that are sent to the administrators of completers from the last four years.
 Using a sample that spans multiple years is the best way to ensure that all of our programs are represented in our data.
 The VEAC survey asks employers to rate completers on a scale of 1 (unacceptable) to 4 (exemplary) on specific items related to the InTASC standards.
 The survey also provides an opportunity for employers to comment on the completer’s performance in an open-ended question.

-The VEAC survey results for 2021-2022, which was the first year we participated, indicate that employers rated our completers on average between a 3.29 and 3.54 in all 14 areas, meaning that all scores are between “Proficient” and “Exemplary” in all areas.
+The VEAC survey results for 2024-2025 indicate that employers rated our completers on average between a 3.47 and 3.74 in all 14 areas, meaning that all scores are approximately “Proficient” in all areas.
 On the overall satisfaction item, which asks: “Based on your experience with this teacher, what best describes the extent to which they were ready to meet the needs of students in your school?”
-Respondent employers could respond “Fully ready (able to have an immediate impact on student learning), Mostly ready (able to successfully meet the needs of most students,” “Moderately ready (in order to be successful, needed additional training, support, and coaching beyond what is typically provided to beginning teachers),” “Minimally ready (limited success meeting the needs of students and improving outcomes even with additional supports)” or “Not ready (unable to meet the needs of students even with additional supports)” employers rated our candidates an average of 4.54 on a 5-point scale, indicating that candidates are either “Fully ready” or “Mostly ready.”
+Respondent employers could respond “Fully ready (able to have an immediate impact on student learning), Mostly ready (able to successfully meet the needs of most students,” “Moderately ready (in order to be successful, needed additional training, support, and coaching beyond what is typically provided to beginning teachers),” “Minimally ready (limited success meeting the needs of students and improving outcomes even with additional supports)” or “Not ready (unable to meet the needs of students even with additional supports)” employers rated our candidates an average of 4.68 on a 5-point scale, indicating that candidates are either “Fully ready” or “Mostly ready.”
 The full report of the findings can be found here.

 In addition to collecting survey data, we also invite completers to provide their employer’s summative evaluation, which gives us insight into how employers are formally rating completers on the Virginia Uniform Performance Standards for Teachers Summative Assessment.
 This assessment rates completers in the following seven areas: professional knowledge, instructional planning, instructional delivery, assessment of/and for student learning, learning environment, professionalism, and student academic progress.
+An 8th area was added in 2023 to assess culturally responsive teaching.
 Results of these summative evaluations are included below.

 2022 Summative Evaluation Data